microsoftgraph/msgraph-sdk-powershell/src/Education/v1.0/docs/Microsoft.Graph.Education.md

 ### [Remove-MgEducationClassAssignmentResource](Remove-MgEducationClassAssignmentResource.md)
 Delete a specific educationAssignmentResource attached to an assignment.
 In general, only teachers in the class can remove a resource.
-However, teachers cannot remove resources marked as 'distributeToStudents', after the assignment has been published to students.
+However, teachers can't remove resources marked as 'distributeToStudents', after the assignment has been published to students.
+This API is available in the following national cloud deployments.

 ### [Remove-MgEducationClassAssignmentRubric](Remove-MgEducationClassAssignmentRubric.md)
 Remove an educationRubric from an educationAssignment.
-This method does not delete the rubric itself and can only be performed by teachers.
+This method doesn't delete the rubric itself and can only be performed by teachers.
+This API is available in the following national cloud deployments.

 ### [Remove-MgEducationClassAssignmentRubricByRef](Remove-MgEducationClassAssignmentRubricByRef.md)
 Remove an educationRubric from an educationAssignment.
-This method does not delete the rubric itself and can only be performed by teachers.
+This method doesn't delete the rubric itself and can only be performed by teachers.
+This API is available in the following national cloud deployments.

 ### [Remove-MgEducationClassAssignmentSetting](Remove-MgEducationClassAssignmentSetting.md)
 Delete navigation property assignmentSettings for education